-Sounds simple and straight forward… So why is John already lined up at the door when his books are all over his desk?
+Sounds simple and straightforward.
+So why is John already lined up at the door when his books are all over his desk?
 And where are the materials he needs to take home to do his homework?

 You see, since John has a learning difficulty, all he remembers is to line up at the door.

-There is a very strong connection between learning challenges and memory skills.
+There is a strong connection between learning challenges and memory skills.
 Children with learning challenges often have difficulty recalling information that they have seen or heard, or both.

-In an article published in the Learning Disabilities Quarterly Scruggs and Mastropieri state, “One of the most commonly described characteristics of learning-disabled students is their failure to remember important information.”
-In her book Learning Disabilities: There is a Cure Addie Cusimano states: “Most learning-disabled students have serious deficiencies in the area of visual memory.”
+In an article published in the Learning Disabilities Quarterly, Scruggs and Mastropieri state, “One of the most commonly described characteristics of learning-disabled students is their failure to remember important information.”
+In her book Learning Disabilities: There is a Cure, Addie Cusimano states: “Most learning-disabled students have serious deficiencies in the area of visual memory.”

 Mnemonic instruction is often recommended for children with learning challenges.
-According to Swanson (1999) and Forness, Kavale, Blum, and Lloyd (1997), the use of mnemonic strategies have helped students with disabilities significantly improve their academic achievement.
+According to Swanson (1999) and Forness, Kavale, Blum, and Lloyd (1997), the use of mnemonic strategies has helped students with disabilities significantly improve their academic achievement.